zahasoftware/TTSToVideo/TTSToVideo.WPF/README.md

 # This is for ElevenLab Token https://elevenlabs.io/ai-speech-classifier
-dotnet user-secrets set "ElevenLabToken" "<your token>"
+dotnet user-secrets set "ElevenLabsToken" "<your token>"

 # You need to install ffmpeg and add it tho PATH enviroment variable https://www.gyan.dev/ffmpeg/builds/